We all have great ideas.

 But turning ideas into action is harder than one might think, especially in neglected areas with limited resources.

-Now, in 2023, UAct is redirecting its approach to promote community-based micro projects that provide social, economic and/or environmental benefit in East Springfield, IL by supporting annual RESTORE THE CORE grants awarded to qualifying groups seeking neighborhood/community improvement.
+In 2023, UAct redirected its approach to promote community-based micro projects that provide social, economic and/or environmental benefit primarily in East Springfield, IL by supporting annual RESTORE THE CORE (RTC) grants awarded to qualifying groups seeking neighborhood/community improvement.
+UAct also continues to provide technical assistance and financial support to groups that enhance our overall mission.

 RESTORE THE CORE micro-grants will be awarded to qualifying groups seeking neighborhood/community improvement.